UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 >
 {: .solution}

-We previously saw how we can subset columns from a DataFrame using the select function.
+We previously saw how we can subset columns from a data frame using the select function.
 There are a lot of columns with extraneous information in this dataset, let's subset out the columns we are interested in.

 > ## Reviewing selecting columns